-Meeting the GHG Reduction Goals: .
+Figure 2 Resident Priorities and Related Climate Actions

+Meeting the GHG Reduction Goal: To understand what it would take to achieve the 2030 GHG reduction goal, we selected a set of strategies that would need to be accomplished in order to achieve that goal.
 When developing this scenario, we first evaluated how external regulatory or market forces would impact emissions over time.
-These forces include factors like expected electric vehicle (EV) adoption or technology improvements that are projected to help reduce emissions without additional County action..
+These forces include factors like expected electric vehicle (EV) adoption or technology improvements that are projected to help reduce emissions without additional County action.
 These external factors result in nearly 32% of emissions reductions needed to meet the County’s 2030 GHG reduction goal.

-Building on these external regulatory and market forces, we selected a set of strategies to show what it would take to reach the 2030 GHG goal and to guide climate action development.
+Building on these external regulatory and market forces, we selected a set of strategies the County would need to accomplish to show what it would take to reach the 2030 GHG goal.
 Two important strategies identified to meet the 2030 goal include ensuring over 90% of the electricity used in the county comes from clean energy sources (e.g., solar, wind, hydropower, nuclear, and geothermal) and that half of passenger and medium-duty vehicles traveling within the county are electric or produce zero-emissions.
-These two strategies are estimated to produce about 80% of the total GHG reductions needed to meet the 2030 goal.With the County government’s lack of control over county-wide emission sources, it will not be possible to meet all of the strategies and goals through County government action alone.
-33he bottom, dotted red line shows the 2030 county-wide GHG reduction goal trajectory (2,100,000 MTCO2e in 2030black line second from the top is the projection of where emissions will be if the county takes no action, minus the reductions from external market forces (4,600,000 MTCO2e).
+These two strategies are estimated to produce about 80% of the total GHG reductions needed to meet the 2030 goal.
+However, these strategies and their underlying implementation rates might be different than what is feasible for the County government to achieve.

+With the County government’s lack of control over county-wide emission sources, it will not be possible to meet all of the strategies and goals through County government action alone.
+Figure 3 shows the difference between the county’s projected emissions levels, emissions levels after action implementation, and the emissions trajectory needed to meet the 2030 GHG reduction target.
+In Figure 3, the top line shows the county’s business-as-usual emissions projections that were created using Comprehensive Plan growth factors such as population, households, and jobs (5,700,000 MTCO2e in 2030).
+The black line shows emissions projections if external regulatory and market forces are taken into account (4,600,000 MTCO2e in 2030).
+The bottom, dotted red line shows the 2030 county-wide GHG reduction goal trajectory (2,100,000 MTCO2e in 2030).
 To meet the 2030 county-wide GHG reduction goal, the county would need to reduce emissions by about 2,500,000 MTCO2e in 2030.